Undergraduate Certificate in International Development II

 How to apply

-The closing date for receipt of all applications is 7 September 2015.
+Applications for this course can be received until midday (12 noon) on the 7 September 2015.
 If you are offered a place on the course, we will ask you to complete your booking within a limited time and to pay the fees (£1,800) or if paying fees by instalments, the first instalment of fees to secure your place.

 If you are not a UK resident please visit our international students' page to read about visas for part-time students.
 Please make sure you have investigated your visa requirements in advance of booking as we cannot offer a refund if you find you are unable to take up the place due to visa constraints after you have booked your place on the course.